Half of My Hometown: Music video

 The video was directed by Patrick Tracy.
 It features Kelsea picturing an alternate life where she stayed in Knoxville, Tennessee instead of pursuing her dream as a country star interspersed with clips of her performance of the song with Chesney at the ACM Awards.

-Live performances
+Critical reception

-Ballerini and Chesney performed the song together at the 56th Academy of Country Music Awards on April 18, 2021, one day before releasing the song to radio.
-The performance served as the single's live debut.
-Ballerini performed during the live finale part 2 of The Voice season 20, Kenzie Wheeler performed Chesney's vocals of the song.
+In reviews for Kelsea, AllMusic's Stephen Thomas Erlewine wrote that Chesney's inclusion on the song "seems designed to reinforce [Ballerini's] country roots", while Jonathan Bernstein of Rolling Stone labelled the song a "heartwarming acoustic anthem".
+Cillea Houghton of Sounds Like Nashville wrote that "the starlet takes on a more serious tone with the observational 'half of my hometown, calling the song "a standout moment" on the album.